 Aberdeen homeowners, determined to fight the sale, sought the advice of Alexander Mintz, President of Shaker Savings and Loan Association.
 The bank carried as many as one-third of the mortgages in Shaker Heights.
-He warned that "this was just the beginning of a complete inundation of Negroes into their heretofore 'lily white' neighborhood.""
-In twenty-four hours the group raised \$8,500 to purchase the Grenell home.
-Mintz promised that Shaker Savings would approve a loan of \$21,000 and assist in finding an appropriate buyer for the property.

-After they pressured Grenell to cancel the sale, the group formed a trust and purchased the home.
-At this point, Mason's lawyers, Thomas Watson and Joe Finley, teamed up with NAACP lawyers J. B. Taylor and Clarence Holmes.
-They filed a lawsuit against the Grenells and twenty-four neighbors for housing discrimination and conspiracy, asking for \$675,000 in damages.
-The Masons won the lawsuit.
-Thomasine Mason's daughter recalled how difficult it was for her mother to wait two years for the decision.
-Apprehensive when they moved in, her mother was overwhelmed by the warm reception they received.
+He warned that "this was just the beginning of a complete inundation of Negroes into their heretofore 'lily white' neighborhood."
+In twenty-four hours, the group raised US\$8,500 to purchase the Grenell home.
+Mintz promised that Shaker Savings would approve a loan of US\$21,000 and assist in finding an appropriate buyer for the property.57 lawyers J. B. Taylor and Clarence Holmes.
+They filed a lawsuit against the Grenells and twenty-four neighbors for housing discrimination and conspiracy, asking for US\$675,000 in damages.
+After two difficult years of waiting, the Masons won the lawsuit.
+Thomasine Mason's daughter, Hilary Mason King, recalled that her mother told her that when they moved in she was overwhelmed by the warm reception they received.
 Presumably, in the intervening two years, those opposed to the sale had moved.
-Her daughter said never knew of the trauma her parents suffered from the sale.
-She had only happy memories of growing up on Aberdeen.
+Hilary King had only happy memories of growing up on Aberdeen and the friends she made there.
+58